Ricardo de la Torre

 Piano instructor

-Born in Mexico City, Ricardo attended the Escuela Superior de Música in his home town, where he received a Bachelor’s degree cum laude.
-He continued his studies at the Indiana University Jacobs School of Music, where he earned a Master of Music degree and went on to graduate with a Doctor of Musical Arts degree from the University of Colorado Boulder, where he worked as a teaching assistant.
+Born in Mexico City, Ricardo attended the pre-college program at Escuela Superior de Música in his hometown.
+He later received a Bachelor degree with honors from this institution.
+He continued his studies at the Indiana University Jacobs School of Music, where he received a Master of Music degree and went on to graduating with a Doctor of Musical Arts degree from the University of Colorado Boulder, where he worked as a teaching assistant and collaborative pianist.
+His main teachers include Ana María Tradatti, Fernando García Torres, Evelyne Brancart and David Korevaar.

 Contact Information